-Good afternoon.
+Good evening.
 Welcome to Whitwick & District U3A.

 What is U3A?
 U3As exist to provide a forum in which retired and semi-retired people can get involved in helping to create, join and run a wide variety of activities which improve their knowledge and skills, enhance their physical and mental wellbeing and keep them socially connected in a friendly and informal environment.
 It is a non-political and non-religious organisation.